zareldyn/slarp/README.md

 ### 4- Launch SLARP

 Be sure you have no other program listening to the ports 80 and 443.
-Then, just run
+To launch the service with the default configuration, just run
 ```
 # ./start
 ```